Heribert Prantl

-Heribert Prantl (born 30 July 1953 in Nittenau, Bavaria, Germany) is a German author, journalist and jurist (former judge, prosecutor and lawyer).
+Heribert Prantl (born 30 July 1953 in Nittenau, West Germany) is a German author, journalist and jurist (former judge, prosecutor and lawyer).

 At the Süddeutsche Zeitung he was head of the department of domestic policy from 1995 to 2017, head of the department "opinion" from 2018 to 2019, member of the chief editors from 2011 to 2019 and is now columnist and author.
 Since 2002 he has been a lecturer at the faculty of law at Bielefeld University, where he was appointed honorary professor in 2010.
-He wrote various political books.

 Early life and family

 Prantl was born in Nittenau in Bavaria on 30 July 1953.
 A stipendiary of the Catholic "Cusanuswerk", he studied law, philosophy and history at the University of Regensburg and earned his juris doctor.
 Afterwards he studied journalism and worked as a judge as well as a public prosecutor.

-Prantl lives together with journalist Franziska Augstein.

 Work as a journalist

 In 1988, Prantl started working for the Süddeutsche Zeitung (SZ) in the department for domestic policy with focus on legal policy.
 In 1992 he was promoted to deputy head of the department and 1995 he became the head of the department.
 As of March 1, 2019 he stepped down from duties as head of the opinion department and as a member of the editorial board.
 He continues to work at the SZ as a writer and columnist, writing a weekly column on political and societal issues under the headline Prantls Blick for the paper's weekend edition.

 Considered a social liberal by many, Prantl has achieved a reputation of being a defender of a liberal and cosmopolitan society that respects the basic rights of all people.